denisyukphp/tmpfile-manager/docs/index.md

 }
 ```

-Garbage collection process has yourself handler which implements GarbageCollectionHandlerInterface.
+Garbage collection process has its own handler GarbageCollectionHandlerInterface.
 Implement this interface to change garbage collection handler by default:

 ```php
 <?php